telerik/fiddler-everywhere-docs/introduction.md

 ## Support Options

-Generally, Fiddler Everywhere provides a full-scale support for its paid subscription and trial users, and also maintains additional support channels where you can ask questions, submit feature requests, report bugs, and more.
+Fiddler Everywhere provides a full-scale support for its paid subscription and trial users, and also maintains additional support channels where you can ask questions, submit feature requests, report bugs, and more.

 ### Paid Subscription and Trial Users Support